Dahesor/DaBsu-Batch-Spawner-Utils/README.md

 - **Edit Properties**

 Set the properties of this spawners except `SpawnPotentials`.
 Leaving a box empty will not change the original value.
-Changing the mode to "**Add or Subtract**" will do math on the original value with your input instead of replacing them; this way you can make general adjustments like reduce all selected spawber's `SpawnCount` by 1.
+Changing the mode to "**Add or Subtract**" will do math on the original value with your input instead of replacing them; this way you can make general adjustments like reduce all selected spawner's `SpawnCount` by 1.

 - **Edit Potentials**